Shulu-Chen/bluesky/README.md

 For MAC:

-Mac may not support PyOpenGL.
+All steps are the same, you still need to restart your computer.
+Additionally, MAC may not support PyOpenGL.
 You can fix this issue by editing PyOpenGL file OpenGL/platform/ctypesloader.py, and changing the line
 ```
 fullName = util.find_library( name )
 ```